Noemvriana: Battle of Athens

-Witnesses and historians have intensely contested the role of the Venizelists during the battle.
-Vice Admiral Louis Dartige du Fournet wrote that Venizelists supported the Allies and attacked passing Greek royalist army units.
-Venizelists' participation was allegedly so extensive that lead Admiral du Fourne wrote in his report that he had been involved in a civil war.
-The Venizelists continued fighting after the evacuation of the Allied marines until the next day when they capitulated.
-The royalists claimed that large caches of weapons and ammunition were found in their strongholds packed in French military containers.
-Venizelists were led to prison surrounded by a furious mob, and supposedly, only the royal army escorts saved them from being murdered by the angry citizens.
-Other historians deny that the Venizelists collaborated with the Allied forces: Pavlos Karolidis, a contemporary royalist historian, argues that no Venizelist attacked their fellow citizens and the only weapons found during the raids on prominent Venizelists' houses were knives.
+The role of Venizelists during the battle is contested.
+Du Fournet wrote in his report that he had been involved in a civil war.
+Contemporary writer George F. Abbott considers the royalist claim of Venizelists' participation (firing from rooftops and balconies on patrolling royalist troops) as probable.
+Abbott claimed that large caches of weapons and ammunition were found in Venizelist strongholds, packed in French military containers and Venizelists were led to prison surrounded by a furious mob, guarded by the royal army.
+Pavlos Karolidis, a contemporary royalist historian, argues that no Venizelist attacked their fellow citizens and the only weapons found during the raids on prominent Venizelists' houses were knives.

 The following days

-The authorities used the pretext of the events to claim that the Venezelists had staged an insurrection with the support of Allied troops and proceeded with the help of the Reservists to extensive arrests and reprisals against them.
-The entire operation was led by two army generals; troops of the military district of Athens took orders from General K. Kallaris, and the soldiers of the active defense were commanded by General A. Papoulas (later commander-in-chief of the Asia Minor expedition).
-The terror and destruction that followed soon went out of hand, making even the respectable conservative newspaper Politiki Epitheorisis (Πολιτική Επιθεώρηση, Political Review) that at the beginning urged Greek "justice" to "smite mercifully the atrocious conspiracy" and to purge all followers of the "arch-conspirator of Salonika [Venizelos]," in the end, to urge "prudence."
-During the following three days, the houses and shops of Venizelists were ransacked, and 35 people were murdered.
-Chester says that most of those who were murdered were refugees from Asia Minor.
-Many hundreds were imprisoned and kept in solitary confinement.
-Karolidis characterizes the imprisonment of certain prominent Venizelists, such as Emmanuel Benakis (mayor of Athens), as a disgrace.
-Some authors argue that Benakis was not only arrested and imprisoned but also disrespected and ill-treated.
-Seligman describes that they were only released 45 days later after a strong demand contained within the Entente ultimatum, which was accepted on 16 January.
-Opposing reports also exist, e.g., Abbot asserts that during the evacuation of the Allied forces, many "criminals" and "collaborators" on the payrolls of different Allied spy agencies slipped out of Athens at night after allegedly "terrorizing the city for nearly a year."
-Due to his failure, Vice-Admiral Dartige du Fournet was relieved of his command.
+The authorities used the events as a pretext, claiming that the Venizelists had staged an insurrection with the support of Allied troops and made, with the help of the Reservists, extensive arrests and reprisals against them.
+The entire operation was led by two army generals; troops of the military district of Athens took orders from General Konstantinos Kallaris, and the rest were commanded by General Anastasios Papoulas.
+The terror and destruction that followed soon got out of hand, making even the respectable conservative newspaper Politiki Epitheorisis (Πολιτική Επιθεώρηση, Political Review), which at the beginning urged Greek "justice" to "smite mercilessly the atrocious conspiracy" and to purge all followers of the "arch-conspirator of Salonika [Venizelos]", in the end, urge "prudence".

+There are different reports of casualties and damage during the following days.
+According to historian George Leon, over the following two or three days, the houses and shops of Venizelists were ransacked, with 35 people murdered and 980 citizens expelled from Athens by the Epistratoi.
+Historian Giannis Mourelos estimates that 14 civilians were killed and another 14 were wounded.
+Many hundreds were imprisoned and kept in solitary confinement; Mourelos estimates the number of imprisonments to be 922 throughout Greece.
+Prominent Venizelists, such as Emmanuel Benakis (mayor of Athens), were imprisoned.
+Political observer Vincent J. Seligman writes that the imprisoned Venizelists were released only 45 days later, after a strong demand contained within the Entente ultimatum, which was accepted on 16 January.
+Abbott asserts that during the evacuation of the Allied forces, there was an exchange of prisoners, which included people on the payrolls of different Allied spy agencies, and they slipped out of Athens at night after allegedly having "terrorized [the city] for nearly a year".

+On 3 December, the Athenian population gathered in Piraeus to witness the funeral of the fallen Allied soldiers; representatives of the Entente powers were present as well.
+The bodies were buried at the Anastaseos cemetery (Resurrection cemetery) in Keratsini, near Piraeus, in an area inside the Catholic cemetery reserved for France.
+Later, the remains were repatriated to France in 1922.

 Aftermath

-This incident became known in Greece as Noemvriana (November events, using the Old Style calendar) and marked the culmination of the National Schism.
-Despite the localized nature of the events, the consequences that followed changed the tide of the Great War.
+This incident became known in Greece as Noemvriana and marked the culmination of the National Schism.
+Although the fighting was confined to Athens, the consequences that followed contributed to the Allied victory.